material-components/material-components-web/README.md

 MDC-Web strives to seamlessly incorporate into a wider range of usage contexts, from simple static websites to complex, JavaScript-heavy applications to hybrid client/server rendering systems.
 In short, whether you're already heavily invested in another framework or not, it should be easy to incorporate Material Components into your site in a lightweight, idiomatic fashion.

+> **Note:** MDC-Web is intended to be used for other developers to execute Material Design properly.
+MDC-Web delegates higher level capabilities to other JS frameworks and libraries.
+An example is that MDC-Web neither use web components nor renders the DOM of its components.
+By doing low-level operations, MDC-Web its able to accomplish its goals.

 **[Demos](https://material-components-web.appspot.com/)** (updated with every release)

 ## Quick start